Physicslibrary/Threejs-VR-Physics/README.md

 they do not do anything except to help see hands in VR.
 The green box on the left is the mass at x = -0.5m with an arrow showing the force of the spring on the mass as a function of position.

-Mass on a spring is solved using Euler method.<br>
+Mass on a spring is solved using Euler leapfrog method.<br>

 <pre>